 Optimism is considered by many to be the opposite of pessimism.

 Pessimism can refer to a fixation on the darker aspects of a situation or event, to the expectation of a negative outcome, or to a lack of hope for the future.
 Those who tend toward pessimism may also feel helpless and believe that any actions taken are unlikely to have an impact on a negative outcome.
 They may believe themselves to be passive agents in the world and largely attribute any chance of success to external factors that cannot be controlled.

-Optimism and pessimism are not necessarily completely opposite constructs.
+Optimism and pessimism are not necessarily completely opposite constructs, as is commonly believed to be the case.
 Rather, they can be thought of as a continuum: A person can maintain optimism about certain areas of life and tend toward pessimism in other areas.

 - A person hears the phone ring and assumes the caller will be a bill collector or telemarketer.

-- A person going to a party assumes that the event will be boring or otherwise unpleasant.
+- A person going to a party assumes the event will be boring or otherwise unpleasant.

 Pessimism as a Personality Trait

-Studies show pessimism may be at least partially influenced by genetics.
+Pessimism can manifest as a personality trait, as studies show it may be at least partially influenced by genetics.
 Genetic makeup can influence an individual’s perception of the world by amplifying negative experiences and emotions.
-However, environmental factors also play a role in whether one tends toward optimism or pessimism.
+People who are pessimistic may also be more likely to notice potential risks and experience anxiety or worry.
+However, environmental factors and epigenetics also play a role in whether one tends toward pessimism.